kunjzk/react-start/README.md

 - A fiber is a JS object that contains information about a component, its input and its output.
 Fiber opitmizes processing of user inputs (called "work") to boost performance on browsers for a smooth user experience.

 ## Props + tailwind + components

+- JSX components can be passed parameters via `props`.
+Now you can override the content within components, making them more reusable.
+Props are KV pairs.
+- We can destructure a prop when declaring a component by having it accept `{propName}` as a parameter.
+We can pass a prop by simply using `propName = "value"` when rendering the component.
+Objects can be passsed with `propName = {object}`.